Skip Navigation

 PROCESS MEASURES:

-• Percent of resources and funding allocated to community-rooted, culturally-specific organizations and initiatives working to address the disproportionate impact of housing instability and child welfare involvement.
-(Assesses equity and tailored universalism in resource allocation and program prioritization)
+• Percent of resources and funding allocated to community-rooted organizations and initiatives working to address the impact of housing instability and child welfare involvement.
+(Assesses resource allocation and program prioritization)

-• Percent of housing, child welfare, and social service system leaders who demonstrate increased understanding and commitment to dismantling the structural inequities that drive the intersection of family homelessness and CPS involvement.
+• Percent of housing, child welfare, and social service system leaders partnered with Title V who demonstrate increased understanding and commitment to dismantling the root causes that drive the intersection of family homelessness and CPS involvement.
 (Shows transformative narrative and institutional change impact)

 OUTCOME MEASURES: